priceops/priceops.org/content/1-model.md

 ## Using This Pillar in Isolation

-Ideally, application code is _only_ concerned with the names of features and uses run-time PriceOps tooling to determine whether to deliver a feature to a customer, allowing Product and Marketing teams to iterate on plan definitions freely.
+Application code should _only_ be concerned with the names of features and use run-time PriceOps tooling to determine whether to deliver a feature to a customer.
+This allows Product and Marketing teams to iterate on plan definitions freely.

 However, without integration of a Customer Schedule management, Metering, and Entitlement Checking, application code cannot remain fully agnostic as to the plan that a customer is currently on.
 Thus, it is tempting to hard-code plan names into application code, preventing iterative experimentation.
+Care must be taken to ensure that application code remains properly isolated from pricing model definition.